 If you are quite thin you will usually benefit from a particular type of implant or technique.
 Please contact his personal secretary Lisa Harris directly to make an enquiry or book a consultation- this service is preferred at his Saturday planning clinic at the Leeds Nuffield Hospital – email enquiries: email@example.com or by phone: 0113 3882193

 The most natural and aesthetic beautifully results possible can be achieved when combing the right surgeon with the right patient using the right product.
-Mr Turton finds he can produce a superior result with these products with the special techniques he uses and with appropriate selection; Mr Turton will talk you through the selection process and share his very extensive experience with breast implants to help you make the right choices.
+Mr Turton finds he can produce a superior result with the products available with the special techniques he uses and with appropriate patient selection; Mr Turton will talk you through the selection process and share his very extensive experience with breast implants to help you make the right choices.

 The Allergan breast implant range is covered by the manufacturer’s limited lifetime warranty.